 - Bobby’s Free (A speakeasy cocktail bar hidden behind a barber shop serving sublime drinks in a unique prohibition-style atmosphere.
 Be careful and stay updated on the password as it changes every month!)

 This is really a day to catch up on the things you might have missed during the previous days OR a day to walk around Montjuic and the Port with some added relaxation at the beach…because if you’re in BCN, you at least have to stick your toes in the Med!

-As I’ve said, I really think you need at least 5 days in Barcelona…but I know that is tough when you also want to explore other areas of Spain.
-Just keep it moving if you want to experience all this amazing city has to offer in just a four day itinerary!
+As I’ve said, I really think you need 5 days in Barcelona…but I know that is tough when you also want to explore other areas of Spain.
+Just keep it moving if you want to experience all this amazing city has to offer in just a 4-day itinerary!

 - Plaça Espanya

 - Museo Nacional de Arte de Catalunya (for photos)

 - Teleferic de Montjuic to Castell de Montjuic